pure-data/pure-data/doc/1.manual/pdmanual.md

 self-extracting archive (a ".exe" file).
 Run this and select a destination directory when prompted, such as "\\pd" or "Program Files\\pd".

-If for example you put Pd in "C:Program Files\\pd", the executable program will be "C:Program Files\\pd\\bin\\pd".
-You can simply adjust your path to include C:\\pd\\bin and then invoke "pd" in a command prompt window.
+If for example you put Pd in `C:Program Files\pd`, the executable program will be `C:Program Files\pd\bin\pd`.
+You can simply adjust your path to include `C:\pd\bin` and then invoke `pd` in a command prompt window.
 You can also make a shortcut to the executable program (left-click on it and drag to the desktop, for example.)